 Interest is recognised on a time-proportionate basis using the effective interest method.
 Interest income includes interest from cash and cash equivalents.
-Interest from financial assets at fair value through profit or loss includes interest from debt securities
+Interest from financial assets at fair value through profit or loss includes interest from debt securities.

 - (c) Expenses.
 All expenses, with the exception of interest expenses, which are recognised using the effective interest method, are accounted for on an accruals basis.
-Expenses are charged through the revenue column of the Statement of Comprehensive Income except as follows: - expenses which are incidental to the acquisition or disposal of an investment are treated as capital and separately identified and disclosed in note 11; - expenses (including share issue costs) are treated as capital where a connection with the maintenance or enhancement of the value of the investments can be demonstrated; and - the Company charges 60% of investment management fees and finance costs to capital, in accordance with the Board's expected long term return in the form of capital gains and income respectively from the investment portfolio of the Company. - (d) Taxation.
+Expenses are charged through the revenue column of the Statement of Comprehensive Income except as follows: - expenses which are incidental to the acquisition or disposal of an investment are treated as capital and separately identified and disclosed in note 11; - expenses (including share issue costs) are treated as capital where a connection with the maintenance or enhancement of the value of the investments can be demonstrated; and - the Company charges 60% of investment management fees and finance costs to capital, in accordance with the Board's expected long-term return in the form of capital gains and income respectively from the investment portfolio of the Company. - (d) Taxation.
 With effect from 1 January 2022 the Company migrated tax residency to the UK from Jersey and elected to join the UK's investment trust regime.

-The tax expense for year ended 31 December 2022 represents the sum of tax currently payable and deferred tax.
+The tax expense for year ended 31 December 2023 represents the sum of tax currently payable and deferred tax.
 Any tax payable is based on the taxable profit for the year.
 Taxable profit differs from net profit as reported in the Statement of Comprehensive Income because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The Company's liability for current tax is calculated using tax rates that were applicable at the Balance Sheet date.
-Profits arising in the Company for the year ended 31 December 2021 were subject to Jersey income tax at the rate of 0%.